Analysis | Odds, analysis and post positions for the 2021 Preakness Stakes

 Jockey: Ricardo Santana Jr.

 Lukas, a six-time winner of the Preakness, decided to go for a seventh win with this son of 2015 Triple Crown winner American Pharoah.
 It’s a big ask for a horse that was put up for claim as a maiden in April for $50,000 after failing to win in seven tries among the straight maiden ranks.
-An allowance win on May 1 against a soft field was also unimpressive.
+An allowance win May 1 against a soft field also was unimpressive.

 No. 2 Keepmeinmind (15-1)